 On roots, heritage and learning from the past – Breaking Point 1918 / Curated by Sebastian Lux, Lothar Altringer, Jens Bove and Adelheid Komenda; at the Altonaer Museum from June 8 – August 13, 2018.

-The eventful years of the Weimar Republic were not only characterised by what was happening in politics and society but also by changes in fashion and dance, technology and industry.
+The eventful years of the Weimar Republic were not only characterized by what was happening in politics and society but also by changes in fashion and dance, technology and industry.
 Photography accompanied the young republic through all its developments, shifting as a medium and reinventing itself technically, thematically and aesthetically.
 In the Altonaer Museum, the exhibition approaches this era through four key topics: “Revolution and Republic”, “From slow-foxtrot to grotesque dance”, “Fashion in the Golden Twenties”, and “From New Objectivity to New Vision” providing us with impressions of events and movements in the years between 1918 and 1933.

 Unruhen in Nordirland